KyungTaeLa/zip-encrypted/README.md

   - error
     - type: string
     - Description: Error message (if any)
+  - dirPath
+    - type: string
+    - Description: Folder of the zip file
   - jsonData
     - type: json
     - Description: Data of the JSON file contained in the zip file (if returnJsonYn is true)